EmuDeck/emudeck.github.io/docs/emulators/steamos/pcsx2.md

 !!! warning

     If you get a DNAS error when connecting, you will need to apply a DNAS bypass patch to your game.
 You can find a DNAS Bypass PNACH in the "Emulator (PCSX2)" column on the ps2online.com spreadsheet: [https://docs.google.com/spreadsheets/d/1k4kJcJLkANysILr5jpmB08Px-08CIFGYvNsiwoHuCWw/edit#gid=1383772811](https://docs.google.com/spreadsheets/d/1k4kJcJLkANysILr5jpmB08Px-08CIFGYvNsiwoHuCWw/edit#gid=1383772811)

+#### How to Update PSCSX2-Netplay

+1. In Desktop Mode, open Konsole or a terminal of your choice
+2. Enter the following commands, one bullet point at a time and press enter after each line:
+    * `distrobox enter pcsx2`
+    * `yay -S pcsx2-git`
+        * If you receive any prompts, press enter without typing anything in
+    * Exit out of the terminal once it is finished and proceed to the next step
+3. PCSX2 will now be updated and you can continue using the `pcsx2-netplay.sh` script to use the latest version of PCSX2

 ***